On the Computational Complexity of Finding a Sparse Wasserstein Barycenter: A Barycenter of UC3P with Input

 In the discrete setting, the squared Wasserstein distance is the total squared Euclidean distance between the support points of the combination measure and the support points of $P_1, \ldots, P_m$.
 For each tuple $s_j \in S^*$, the transport cost of a unit of mass is \cite{abm-16,bp-18}:

-For measures provided as $P^*$, Equation \ref{eqn:origcost} is not an ideal formula for the cost associated with a tuple, as there are two steps of calculation: first, $\x^j = \sum_{i=1}^m \lambda_i \x_i^j$, which is not part of the input, and then $c(s_j)$.
+For measures provided as $P^*$, Equation (\ref{eqn:origcost}) is not an ideal formula for the cost associated with a tuple, as there are two steps of calculation: first, $\x^j = \sum_{i=1}^m \lambda_i \x_i^j$, which is not part of the input, and then $c(s_j)$.
 Instead, a formula directly using the distances eliminates the need to compute $\x^j$ and simplifies the arguments to follow.
-Through simple algebraic manipulation and repeated use of the assumption $\sum_{i=1}^m \lambda_i = 1$, we show the costs $c(s_j)$ are also given by
+Specifically, we consider the formula We show, through simple algebraic manipulation, Equation (\ref{eqn:newcost}) equals Equation (\ref{eqn:origcost}).
+By symmetry, and then through repeated use of the assumption $\sum_{i=1}^m \lambda_i = 1$, we have